Power-Components/powergrid-doc/docs/get-started/upgrade-guide.md

 ---

 ### Custom SearchBox Theme

-Add this to your custom themes:
+If you have a custom Theme, you must add the following CSS configuration to your custom theme search box configurations.

-Tailwind:
+Tailwind Custom Theme:

 ```php
 public function searchBox(): SearchBox
 {